zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 read.

-For the trivial case of one producer and one consumer, concurrency shouldn't be needed.
+For the trivial case of one producer and one consumer, concurrency control shouldn't be needed.

 Internal Operation
 ==================

-If the size of the data buffer is a power of two, the ring buffer uses efficient masking operations instead of expensive modulo operations when enqueuing and dequeuing data items.
-This option is applicable only for data item mode.

 Data streamed through a ring buffer is always written to the next byte within the buffer, wrapping around to the first element after reaching the end, thus the "ring" structure.
-Internally, the ``struct ring_buf`` contains its own buffer pointer and its size, and also a "head" and "tail" index representing where the next read and write
+Internally, the ``struct ring_buf`` contains its own buffer pointer and its size, and also a set of "head" and "tail" indices representing where the next read and write operations may occur.

 This boundary is invisible to the user using the normal put/get APIs, but becomes a barrier to the "claim" API, because obviously no contiguous region can be returned that crosses the end of the buffer.
-This can be surprising to application code, and produce performance artifacts when transfers need to alias closely to the size of the buffer, as the number of calls to claim/finish need to double for such transfers.
+This can be surprising to application code, and produce performance artifacts when transfers need to happen close to the end of the buffer, as the number of calls to claim/finish needs to double for such transfers.

-When running in items mode (only), the ring buffer contains two implementations for the modular arithmetic required to compute "next element" offsets.
-One is used for arbitrary sized buffers, but the other is optimized for power of two sizes and can replace the compare and subtract steps with a simple bitmask in several places, at the cost of testing the "mask" value for each call.

 Implementation